Be part of e-country's success.

 Programmes taught in English

 Estonians are a somewhat skeptical and self-deprecating bunch.
 Not always satisfied.
 You’ll find out soon enough, once you become a student here.
-There is a wide range of IT degree programmes available in English in Tallinn University of Technology, the University of Tartu, Tallinn University, and Estonian Information Technology College.
+There is a wide range of IT degree programmes available in English in Tallinn University of Technology, the University of Tartu, and Tallinn University.

 What if I don’t speak a word of Estonian?